Evaluation of binary classifiers for asymptotically dependent and independent extremes: Simulations

 \subsection{A simple linear setup}

+In the following, the necessary ingredients as in Table \ref{table::ingredients} are computed by truncating continuous responses.
+This approach is aimed at obtaining the necessary input variables and should not be considered as the reference framework for the application of the two developed extremal risk measures.

-Our main simulated example is based on a simple linear regression model but with the feature that the explanatory variables $\bm {X}$ do not have the same tail behavior and the noise is regularly varying, see Lemma \ref{lem: R additive}.
-More precisely, the multivariate vector $\bm {X}$ is defined as follows
+Our main simulated example is therefore based on a simple linear regression model but with the feature that the components of the input vector $\bm {X}$ do not have the same tail behavior and the noise is regularly varying, see Lemma \ref{lem: R additive}.
+More precisely, the multivariate vector $\bm{X} = (X_1, X_2, X_3, X_4)$ consists of independent components where:

-where all $X_i$ are independent with $X_1$ and $X_2$ Pareto distributed with respective tail index $2$ and $3$, and $X_3$ and $X_4$ exponentially distributed with respective scale parameters $1$ and $2$.
-The variable of interest $H$ is simply a linear transform of $X_1$ tainted by an additive noise
+Here, $X_1$ and $X_2$ follow Pareto distributions with tail indexes 3 and 2 respectively, while $X_3$ and $X_4$ follow exponential distributions with scale parameters 1 and 2 respectively.
+For the simulations, we use the same framework as in Lemma \ref{lem: R additive}, \textit{i.e.} assuming that the events of interest are given by

-where $N\sim \mathrm{Pareto}(2)$ represents an independent noise with heavier tail than $X_1$.
-So, given a sample $(\{X_{j,i}\}_{1\leq j\leq 4},H_i)_{i=1,\dots,n}$ with $n=10000$, our goal is to compare different classifiers in terms of predicting extreme occurrences, here defined as $\{ H>u \}$ with $u$ equal to the $97$th percentile of $H$.
-In this simulation setup, it is clear from \eqref{eq: linear X1} that all variables but $X_1$ are useless to explain $H$.
-In addition, Lemma \ref{lem: R additive} tells us that the relevant information contained in the variable $X_1$ is hidden by the heavier noise $N$, i.e.\ we are in the case of asymptotic independence.
+for $u \geq 0$, where $N\sim \mathrm{Pareto}(2)$ represents an independent noise with heavier tail than $X_1$.
+So, given a sample $(\{X_{j,i}\}_{1\leq j\leq 4},N_i)_{i=1,\dots,n}$ with $n=10000$, our goal is to compare different classifiers in terms of predicting extreme occurrences, here defined as the event $\{ X_1+N>u \}$ with $u$ equal to the $97$th percentile of $X_1+N$.
+In this simulation setup, it is clear from \eqref{eq::simulation} that all variables but $X_1$ are useless to explain the extreme occurrences of $\Yu$.
+In addition, Lemma \ref{lem: R additive} tells us that the relevant information contained in the variable $X_1$ is hidden by the heavier noise $N$, \textit{i.e.}\ we are in the case of asymptotic independence.

 An example of such simulation is given in Figure \ref{fig::simulation}.
-The left panel displays a scatter plot between $H$ (left axis) and $\gbar(\bm X) = X_1$ (right axis).
+The left panel displays a scatter plot between the response variable $f(\bm X)+N$ (left axis) and the explanatory variable $f(\bm X)$ (right axis).
+In the present simulation framework, $f(\bm X)=X_1$.
 As expected, no sign of asymptotic dependence can be found in the upper corner.
-In the right panel, we remove the mass along the axis (gray points) by conditioning on the joint event $A_{\varepsilon} \cap B_{\varepsilon}=\{ \gbar(\bm X)> \varepsilon u\} \cap \{ H>\varepsilon u\}$ with $\varepsilon=.7$, see all dark points.
-The right panel zooms on these black points and highlights a clear dependence between $H$ and $X_1$ that was hidden by the heavier noise $N$ in $H = X_1 + N$.
+In the right panel, we remove the mass along the axis (gray points) by conditioning on the joint event $\{X_1 > v\} \cap \{\Yv=+1\}$ with $v=\varepsilon u$ and $\varepsilon=0.7$, \textit{i.e.} we consider the ``ideal'' classifier $\{\gv(\bm X) = +1\} \coloneqq \{X_1 > v\}$.
+The right panel zooms on these specific points and highlights a clear dependence between $X_1+N$ and $X_1$ that was hidden by the heavy tailed noise $N$ in $X_1 + N$.